FahadiF/Edge-Voice-Assistant/docs/adr/ADR-001-new-standalone-repository.md

 - The workspace keeps both side by side for easy comparison during development.

 ## Consequences
-- Thesis knowledge is carried over via `docs/THESIS_ANALYSIS.md`, not git history.
+- Thesis knowledge is carried over via a written analysis (internal notes), not git history.
 - The folder can be relocated anywhere later without breaking anything.